cbcrg/bengen/README.md

 ### Introduction

-Bengen is a Containerization-based Multiple Sequence Aligners benchmarking prototype.
+Bengen is a Containerization-based Multiple Sequence Aligners benchmarking.

-It allows to test each selcted MSA in the project on each selected Dataset using each selected scoring function.
+It allows the benchmarking of MSA algorithms on selected dataset and scoring functions.

-Bengen provides an **elegant structure** for a benchmarking workflow. **Reproducibility** is allowed thanks to Docker containers usage.
-Moreover it is extremely easy for a user to integrate new MSAs or Scoring functions and **expand the project**.
+Bengen provides an **elegant structure** for the benchmarking workflow. **Reproducibility** is allowed thanks to Docker containers usage.
+Moreover it is extremely easy for a user to integrate new MSAs or scoring functions and **expand the project**.

 ### How does it work?

 Nextflow is the skeleton of Bengen and defines the Benchmarking workflow.

-Aligner tools are stored as Docker images in the Docker hub.
+Aligner tools are stored as Docker images and available through the Docker Hub.
 A unique ID is assigned to each image.
 This guarantees the containers immutability and the full replicability of the benchmark over time.

-Docker provides a container runtime for local and cloud environments.
-Singularity performs the same role in the context of HPC and supercomputers (eg. Marenostrum).
+[Docker](https://www.docker.com/) provides a container runtime for local and cloud environments.
+[Singularity](http://singularity.lbl.gov/) performs the same role in the context of HPC clusters.

 GitHub stores and tracks code changes in consistent manner.
 It also provides a friendly and well-known user interface that would enable third parties to contribute their own tools with ease. <br>

 ![alt tag](https://github.com/luisas/prova/blob/master/bengen_img01.png)